navelpluisje/metalsmith-include/README.md

 ## Example

 index.md:

-(Note the lack of extension on `thanks` - this provides maximum flexibility, since you may have a markdown parser that converts `thanks.md` to `thanks.html`)
+<sub><sup>Note the lack of extension on `thanks` - this provides maximum flexibility, since you may have a markdown parser that converts `thanks.md` to `thanks.html`, and this plugin will search for any extension if none is provided</sup></sub>

 ```markdown
 ---